 Connecticut residents who do not qualify for Medicaid can purchase private health insurance through Access Health CT.
 The average benchmark (second-lowest cost Silver) plan in Connecticut costs approximately $599/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Connecticut might pay after subsidies:
+Here is what a 40-year-old individual in Connecticut might pay for a Silver plan after subsidies, based on the $599/month benchmark:

 How to Apply for HUSKY Health

-1. Start online at Access Health CT — the application automatically screens for HUSKY Health eligibility based on your household income.
+- Online: Apply through Access Health CT — the system automatically checks your HUSKY Health eligibility when you enter your income.

 Calculate Your Subsidy in Connecticut